web-native/docs/chtml/v060/specs/README.md

 </div>
 ```

 A scope may also receive application data, and further distribute received data to child scopes.
-Automatic *reactivity* steps in to do the dirty work of keeping the UI in sync with application state.
+Automatic *observability* steps in to do the dirty work of keeping the UI in sync with application state.

 Visit the [Scoped JS Specs](/chtml/v060/specs/scoped-js/) to learn more.

 ### HTML Transport
-HTML Transport is an export/import distribution system for HTML.
+HTML Transport is an export/import system for HTML.
 Here, reusable HTML fragments are defined as *exports* within a `<template>` element.

 ```html
 <template is="html-bundle">